intel/trustauthority-client-for-go/go-sgx/README.md

 ## Usage

-Create a new Go SGX adapter, then use the adapter to collect quote from SGX enabled platform.
+Create a new **go-sgx** adapter, then use the adapter to collect quote from an Intel SGX-enabled platform.
 The Intel SGX enclave must expose a method for creating an enclave report and must use a SHA256 hash value as REPORTDATA.

 ```go
 import "github.com/intel/trustauthority-client/go-sgx"